filiporestav/jobsai/README.md

 ### Tool Selection

 - **Vector Database**: After evaluating several options, we chose **Pinecone** for its ease of use and targeted support for vector embeddings.
-- **Embedding Model**: The base model is [**sentence-transformers/paraphrase-multilingual-MiniLM-L12-v2**](https://huggingface.co/sentence-transformers/paraphrase-multilingual-MiniLM-L12-v2), a pre-trained transformer model that encodes sentences and paragraphs into a 384-dimensional dense vector space.
+- **Embedding Model**: The base model is [**sentence-transformers/paraphrase-multilingual-MiniLM-L12-v2**](https://huggingface.co/sentence-transformers/paraphrase-multilingual-MiniLM-L12-v2), a lightweight pre-trained transformer model that encodes sentences and paragraphs into a 384-dimensional dense vector space.
 - **Finetuned Model**: The base model is finetuned on user-provided data every 7-days, and stored on HuggingFace.
 It can be found [**here!**](https://huggingface.co/forestav/job_matching_sentence_transformer)
 - **Backend Updates**: GitHub Actions was utilized to automate daily updates to the vector database.
 - **Feature Store**: To store user provided data, we used **Hopsworks** as it allows for easy feature interaction, as well as allows us to save older models to evaluate performance over time.